Work Order User Guide

 To Enable:

-- In the Company Settings section, enable the Check for Duplicate Work Orders permission.
+In the Company Settings section, enable the Check for Duplicate Work Orders permission.

-- Navigate to Settings → Work Orders → Duplicate Detection.
+Navigate to Settings → Work Orders → Duplicate Detection.

-- Toggle the duplicate detection setting to On.
+Toggle the duplicate detection setting to On.

-- Optionally enable Include Dates in Duplicate Check to also match based on planning dates.
+Optionally enable Include Dates in Duplicate Check to also match based on planning dates.

-- Turn off the setting in Settings → Work Orders → Duplicate Detection.
+To Disable: Remove the permission from the role, or turn off the setting in Settings → Work Orders → Duplicate Detection.

 Users without this permission will not see duplicate warnings and can create work orders without duplicate checks.